RyanEAA/SWE-SK8TS/README.md

 docker compose -f docker-compose-dev.yml up
 ```

-6. Terminal will provide link to react app in broswer
+6. Terminal will provide link to react app in broswer (should be http://localhost:3000)

 7. React container will live update changes in your browser as you make them, no need to bring down stack every time a change is made